WMInfoTech/docker-banner9-base/README.md

 especially useful by itself.

 The resulting image is designed to work as a base image for Banner 9 war files running in a Docker Swarm cluster.
+The setup here is designed to be used with war files built by ESM without any modification to the source code.

 Resulting images should be portable across different banner tiers (production, test, development, etc.)